-Changes in financial situation, acquisition of assets, purchases of property or the birth of a child all affect your estate and Will and we review these in order to develop your own estate plan.
+Changes in financial situation, acquisition of assets, purchases of property or the birth of a child all impact your estate and your will and we review these in order to develop your own estate plan.
 We clarify how the tax process works and who manages this for you.

 By Tony Kaye, Senior Personal Finance Writer, Vanguard Australia Transfers of accumulated wealth from one generation to the next are part and parcel of everyday life.
 But the next 20...View full article

 Transferring a super benefit from one fund to another requires the rollover of the required amount from a member’s accumulation or pension account to the new fund.
 Generally, if a...View full article

 It's a question most of us ask eventually: what happens to our investments when we die?
 The answer often depends on the type of asset you own and the structure...View full article

 Calculate how much money you might have, how long it will last and how much you’ll need in retirement, with our retirement calculators Working out how much is enough for...View full article

 Ensuring you have an up-to-date and valid will is a central tenet of good financial planning, so it's a little surprising that almost half1 of Australians don't have one.
 But...View full article